pubnub/workshop-raspberrypi/projects-python/remote-led/README.md

 ## Wiring an LED & Assemble the Circuit

-You are using the same circit you have created at [the previous exercise with LED](../led).
+You are using the same circuit you have created at [the previous exercise with LED](../led).

 ## Writing Code